-As universities go online fully or partly, we are already seeing students who are taking a gap year and who are looking for non-university-based educational opportunities.
+As universities go online fully or partly, we are already seeing students who are taking time off and who are looking for non-university-based educational opportunities.

 We will publicize the results of this through formal and informal discussions with stakeholders and by publishing in appropriate academic, corporate, and media outlets, both specialized and general.

-We are actively seeking a couple of students with an interest in front-line journalism to document the process and the work that teams are doing in a modern format that others can learn from over time.
+We actively seek several students interested in front-line journalism to document the process and the work that teams are doing in a modern format that others can learn from over time.